LinaOne12/AuroraScript.github.io/README.md

 Btw the website is not mobile friendly and im not sure if im ever gonna implenment it.

-You can veiw the website here: http://rampage-menu.com/ if that dosnt work then use https://totallynotluna1.github.io/RampageMenu.github.io/
+You can veiw the website here: http://rampage-menu.com/ Sometimes the domain will stop working for some unknow reason and ill just have to reset it.
+Its github's way of saying go to hell.

 :)